mapcode-foundation/mapcode-ada/README.md

 # Using the testing program

-The command line testing tool `t_mapcode` can perform 3 actions:
+The command line testing tool `t_mapcode` can perform mainly three actions:

-* Display information on a territory number or territory ISO 3166 code
+* Display information on a territory

 * Decode a mapcode (with an optional context) into a coordinate